Committees

 Dr. Jeff Palmer Jeff Palmer has been a statistics group head leading early clinical development in rare diseases at Pfizer for the past 5 years.
 Prior to Pfizer he had worked for over ten years with various other pharma and consulting companies supporting mainly rare diseases, oncology, and neurology.
 Jeff received his MS in statistics from the University of Chicago and conducted his doctoral research in statistics at Carnegie Mellon University.

-Dr. Yang Song, Vertex
+Dr. Yang Song, Neurocrine Biosciences

 Dr. Rui (Sammi) Tang, Astellas